cpriest/SnapLinksPlus/DevNotes.md

     - ~~Add size-of-text minification (select greatest size font links unless shift is held)~~
     - ~~Open links next to current tab~~
     - ~~New Install Welcome Page~~
-    - Updated Plugin Page
 - **Test, issue?**
     - ~~Clicking on js links from test document don't seem to work (possibly dev-mode related)~~
     - ~~[Issue #96](https://github.com/cpriest/SnapLinksPlus/issues/96) - 3.0.2 Doesn't work well with imgur.com's comments section~~
     -

 # Known Bugs
  - ~~Blank HREF's should be ignored~~
  - ~~Document size changes are not detected (on detection, need to clear DocElemRects)~~
- - The document size is being changed during selection by the selection process
+ - ~~The document size is being changed during selection by the selection process~~

 # Plans